TwoAbove/cue/README.md

 A simple and robust actor framework for building stateful applications in TypeScript.

-Tired of state management turning into a chaotic drama? **Cue** is your application's poised director, bringing order and comfort to the stage.
-It orchestrates your application's state into standalone, persistent, and fault-tolerant actors that communicate through well-defined messages.
+Tired of state management turning into a chaotic drama? **Cue** is your application's poised **director**, bringing order and comfort to the stage.
+It orchestrates your application's state into standalone, persistent, and fault-tolerant **actors** that communicate through well-defined **messages**.

 ## Why Choose Cue?

 - **Effortless State, Seriously.** Powered by Immer, state updates are as simple and safe as direct mutation.
 Cue handles the complex plumbing, so you don't have to.
 - **Actor Model Made Easy.** Each actor has a private mailbox, processing commands sequentially.
 This ensures a clear, single-threaded, and replayable flow without manual locking.
-- **Fault-Tolerant by Design.** Gracefully handle errors with declarative supervision strategies (`resume`, `restart`, `stop`) without cluttering your business logic.
+- **Fault-Tolerant by Design.** Gracefully handle errors with declarative supervision strategies (`resume`, `reset`, `stop`) without cluttering your business logic.
-- **Full Type-Safety Out of the Box.** Enjoy TypeScript's powerful type hints and error checking.
+- **Complete Type-Safety.** Enjoy TypeScript's powerful type hints and error checking.
 Commands, queries, and their payloads have clear, reliable type boundaries.
-- **Robust Pluggable Persistence.** Actors can remember their state, gracefully surviving restarts.
+- **Persistence Made Pluggable.** Actors can remember their state, gracefully surviving restarts.
 With a simple `PatchStore` interface, you can plug in any database you need.
 - **Seamless State Evolution.** Your application will change, and so will your state.
 Cue's upcasting mechanism lets you evolve actor state schemas over time with simple, pure functions—no complex data migrations required.
 - **Automatic Resource Management.** Built-in passivation automatically frees up memory for idle actors, keeping your application lean and scalable.
 - **Smart Serialization.** Automatically serialize and deserialize complex types like `Date`, `Map`, `Set`, `BigInt`, and `RegExp` right out of the box, powered by SuperJSON.